bindubc/ClearViewSystem/ADR/ADR_001-User Management with Identity Service.md

 ## Considered Options

-* Identity Service with OpenID Connect
+* Auth Service with OIDC.
-* Integration with external Auth Providers like Google, Facebook.
+* Integration with external authentication providers like Google, Facebook.
 * Auth Service as well as External Auth Provider, for basic details fetch.

 ## Decision Outcome

-Chosen option: "Identity Service with OpenID Connect",  The primary users of ClearView are from underrepresented demographics, thus may not be registered with external auth providers.
-Moreover, user information is confidential, and usage of external auth providers may result in ClearView users information leak, in the events of security breaches.
+Selected option: "Auth Service with OIDC."
+User information is highly sensitive and confidential, and relying on external authentication providers could expose it to risks in the event of a data breach.
+In such a scenario, the data of both employers, including MNCs, and job seekers could be compromised.